vohongthinh2011/PeymanNajafirad/_pages/about.md

 For more info
 ------
-More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+For more info about Secure AI Autonomy Lab can be found at [our website](https://vohongthinh2011.github.io/PeymanNajafirad/).